FlowFuse/website/src/blog/2024/10/mqtt-frontrunner-for-uns.md

 In a world where data integrity is paramount, especially in industrial environments, the ability to choose the right QoS level ensures that all components—whether they are sensors, devices, or applications—are working with the most accurate and up-to-date information.

-Protocols like AMQP, Kafka, and OPC UA  do offer strong message delivery capabilities, while HTTP and CoAP present certain challenges.
-Although CoAP is regarded for its low-latency communication and small payload sizes, it can fail in message delivery in unreliable network conditions.
-Furthermore, CoAP is still maturing in the industry and lacks sufficient resources for effective implementation and troubleshooting.
+Protocols like AMQP, Kafka, and OPC UA offer strong message delivery capabilities but have higher latency than MQTT and are more complex to set up.
+HTTP and CoAP also present reliability challenges.
+Although CoAP is known for its low-latency communication and small payload sizes, it can experience message delivery failures in unreliable network conditions.
+Additionally, CoAP is still maturing in the industry and lacks sufficient resources for effective implementation and troubleshooting.

 MQTT stands out as the top choice for UNS implementations due to its lightweight design, low latency, and reliable message delivery.
 As IoT systems grow more complex, the need for efficient communication is paramount, and MQTT meets this demand with its publish-subscribe model and Quality of Service (QoS) levels.

 **In part 2, we explore MQTT's security, scalability, topic organization, and community support, providing more solid reasons why it is the ultimate choice for UNS brokers.**

-The FlowFuse Platform now includes a MQTT Broker service to help you manage all your MQTT clients, Node-RED instances, and devices from a single, centralized platform eliminating the need for a separate broker service.
+Additionally, we are excited to announce that the FlowFuse Platform now includes an integrated MQTT Broker service (link to announcement blog), allowing you to manage all your MQTT clients, Node-RED instances, and devices from a single, centralized platform—eliminating the need for a separate broker service.